abhi2392004/fullstack-project/README.md

 > **"Connecting Tech with Future Techies"**

 Hi!
-I'm **Arya**, and this is my latest full-stack project.
+I'm **Abhiram**, and this is my latest full-stack project.
 I built **TechWithTech** to solve a real-world problem while mastering modern web development.

 We are the bridge connecting cutting-edge software companies directly with schools.
 We facilitate the donation of vital resources (computers, lab equipment, books) to empower the next generation of innovators.